balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 authId

 > A unique identifier of the authorized entity.
-The exact semantics of this attribute are out of scope for this document, however it is RECOMMENDED that an implementation regard the value of this attribute as mapped to either an individual identity or a grouping of identitites as recognized by the identity provider employed by the KMS.
+The exact semantics of this attribute are out of scope for this document, however it is RECOMMENDED that an implementation regard the value of this attribute as mapped to either an individual identity or a grouping of identities as recognized by the identity provider employed by the KMS.

 createDate